 The very final step is to receive your loan.
 Once you have it, make sure you have your repayment details in mind and written clearly somewhere.
 You’ll need to have your repayment dates handy – you might even schedule a Direct Debit outgoing on a particular date.
 This allows you to ensure you’re making your loan repayments reliably and responsibly.

-Failure to meet repayment dates consistently, or to pay off your loan altogether, will result in penalties, late fees, and higher rates of interest.
+Failure to meet repayment dates consistently, or to pay off your loan altogether, will result in penalties, late fees, and higher interest rates.

-With all of this in mind, we hope you’re equipped to go forward and decide if a loan is suited to you, and to then decide which one.
-We hope this handy 5-step guide has been helpful!
+With all of this in mind, we hope you’re equipped to go forward and decide if a loan is suited to you and to then decide which one.
+Finally, we hope this handy 5-step guide has been helpful!